Dlacreme/env.cr/README.md

 ## Usage

-Create an yaml file containing an array of items such as follow:
+Create a yaml file containing an array of items such as follow:
 ```yaml
 # ./env.yml
 [